Salvadana/whata_ontology/xd_development/stories.md

 #### Priority: High

 #### Competency Questions (CQs):
-- How can the eventualities involved in the whataboutist discourse be described?
+5. On which kind of situation does Whataboutism act?
+6. Do these blamable eventualities perspectivised by whataboutism all correspond to a common description?
+And if so, which is this description?
-- What entities are involved in the blaming situation?
+7. What entities are involved in the blaming situation?
 ### User Story 4: Blending

 #### Title: Blending